How We Work

 — Run nationwide field experiments to test the viability of methods that delay or prevent the decomposition of woody biomass and partnered with leading practitioners to pilot these methods

-— Helped raise awareness to support the reduction of methane emissions at active and abandoned coal mines in the US
+— Encouraged the reduction of methane emissions at active and abandoned coal mines in the US

 — Developed and published a draft methodology for the generation of emissions reductions from the recovery and destruction of hydrofluorocarbon refrigerants

-— Conducted feasibility assessments and formed regional partnerships for a carbon sequestration hub in the Pacific Northwest
+— Conducted feasibility assessments for a carbon sequestration hub in the Pacific Northwest

 — Sponsored research with leading Yale labs to develop novel technologies for carbon removal, methane destruction, and fluorocarbon decomposition

 You can visit our Biologic, Geologic, and Anthropogenic Program pages to learn more about these and other past and ongoing projects.
-We are excited to accelerate our pace and expand our reach in 2024 and beyond.
+We are excited to accelerate our pace and expand our reach.

 How does the CC Lab decide where to focus?

-The CC Lab selects areas where clear, tractable bottlenecks are holding back large-scale emissions reduction or removal efforts.
+The CC Lab selects focus areas where clear, tractable bottlenecks are holding back large-scale emissions reduction or removal efforts.
 We investigate either emission sources (such as cooling equipment) or technology categories (such as ex situ carbon mineralization), looking for high-impact, system-level problems that an independent nonprofit is uniquely suited to solve.
-Then we assess potential projects against a set of eight criteria: low-cost, verifiable, scalable, practicable, novel or neglected, resource-efficient, safe and benign, and regulatorily feasible.
+Then we apply scientific, entrepreneurial, and investment expertise to assess potential solutions against a set of eight criteria: low-cost, verifiable, scalable, practicable, novel or neglected, resource-efficient, safe and benign, and regulatorily feasible.

 We are always looking for interesting problems and opportunities to take up.
 In addition to novel systems, we also consider neglected or transferable solutions.
 If you think there’s a carbon containment method we should be considering, please email info@cclab.org.